vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 - [Configure the Firewall on Container Networks](#container-network-firewall)
 - [Example `vic-machine` Command](#example)

 **NOTE**: You can add or reconfigure container networks after you have deployed a VCH by using the `vic-machine configure --container-network` options.
-For information about adding or reconfiguring container networks, see Configure Container Network Settings in [Configure Virtual Container Hosts](configure_vch.md#containernet).
+For information about adding or reconfiguring container networks, see Configure Container Network Settings in [Configure Running Virtual Container Hosts](configure_vch.md#containernet).

 ## Basic `vic-machine` Option <a id="options"></a>